Levi-Thieme/Mio/README.md

 # Mio

-This is an instant messaging web application started as a school project, and continued for the purpose of learning CSS,javascript, and php.
+This is an instant messaging web application started as a school project, and continued for the purpose of learning CSS, Javascript, and php.